Vinay-014/UnifiedBox/README.md

-# UnifiedBox: Professional Unified Inbox for Multi-Channel Customer Outreach
+# UnifiedBox: A Multi-Channel Customer Outreach

 A production-grade, full-stack unified communication platform leveraging Next.js, Prisma, and Twilio for SMS and WhatsApp messaging.